tshepang/blog/content/Person of Interest - Season 2 Episode 16.md

 as to predict, with high certainty, which people will be involved in violent crimes, either as victims or perpetrators.

-The series\' normal formula is that our heroic, bespectacled hero would mention the details of the new person, and his very capable sidekick, a former assassin, would go follow this person, to try avert the impending crime.
-In the 16th episode of the 2nd season, however, this formula isn\'t followed (by the camera).
+The series' normal formula is that our heroic, bespectacled hero would mention the details of the new person, and his very capable sidekick, a former assassin, would go follow this person, to try avert the impending crime.
+In the 16th episode of the 2nd season, however, this formula isn't followed (by the camera).
 Instead we follow the person who would be victim, and our heroes only appear midway through, like they were secondary characters.
-It\'s beautiful.
+It's beautiful.

 I love it when such breaks from normal routine occur, especially when they are as well-made.
 Not to say this is the best episode of this